-Licensing and regulation of child caring institutions, child placing agencies, children's camps adult foster care camps and inspecting juvenile court-operated facilities.
+- Child Welfare: Child caring institutions, child placing agencies, and juvenile court-operated facilities.